mozilla/pkipolicy/rootstore/policy.md

 CAs whose certificates are included in Mozilla's root program MUST:

-1.  provide some service relevant to typical users of our software products;
+1.  provide some service relevant to users of our software products;
 2.  follow industry best practice for securing their networks, for example by conforming to the [CAB Forum Network Security Guidelines][NSGs] or a